MewX/vsfiltermod/readme.txt

-DirectVobSubMod x64+SSE2 support
+VSFilterMod (with x64 and SSE2 support)

-Addons: png textures, some gradients, distorsion, nonlinear moves, moveable vector clip, vertical spacing and some other stuff.
+Additional Features: png textures, some gradients, distorsion, nonlinear moves, moveable vector clip, vertical spacing and some other stuff.

 ### Requirements for 32-bit and 64-bit builds ###